Want to know the best time management strategies to boost productivity? Well, you have chosen the right article to read.

 Your team members can also see your tasks and task status.
 The greatest advantage of using project management tools is that it decreases the amount of time you spend asking your team members or manager about the tasks.
 It doesn’t mean that you will lose contact with your team members, but it means that you can collaborate more productively.

-There is a software solution for almost everything, from office management software to tackle all your front end and back office work, to full flagged agile project management tools that provide you a 360 degree view of your projects.
+There is a software solution for almost everything, from office management software to tackle all your front end and back office work, to full flagged agile project management tools that provide you a 360-degree view of your projects.
+Don’t forget there are several apps to integrate with these tools, and even enable you to use Gmail as a mail client.
 In addition, there are product management tools with product workflow software to empower your team and keep everything related to productdevelopment managed.
 Picking up the right tool and forming the right tech stack is the golden key to success.

 4. Stop Multitasking, start Unitasking